ankithkumarpal/Low-Level-Design-LLD-/HLD-CONCEPTS/DNS/Readme.txt

               DNS servers are like internet directories that store information about domain names and their corresponding IP addresses.
 When you type a domain name into your web browser, your computer sends a request to a DNS server to find the IP address associated with that domain name.

-        DNS Server Involved in processes of loading a page ?
+         DNS Servers Involved in processes of loading a page ?

              Root DNS Servers: